sixian870/11401_CS203A/Assignment/AssignmentIV/VSCode.md

     - Type `Git: Clone` and select the option.
     - Paste the URL of your GitHub repository when prompted.
     - Choose a local folder where the repository will be cloned.
+    - Create two folders by myself, named C and CXX.
+    - Download the source files from GitHub to my File Explorer and then put them into VS Code.

 4. **Open the Repository**
     - Once the repository is cloned, VSCode will prompt you to open it.
     - Click `Open` to start working on your project.

 5. **Make Changes and Commit**
     - Edit files in the repository as needed.
     - Go to the Source Control view in VSCode.
     - Stage your changes, write a commit message, and commit the changes.
+    - After my first commit, an error message appeared.
+Used `git status` to check the status and found that VS Code and GitHub had duplicate commit records.
+    - Used `git pull` and then `git push` to solve the problem.

 6. **Push Changes to GitHub**
     - After committing, click the `Sync Changes` button in the Source Control view.